DrakenOP/RPC-by-Drakezz/README.md

 **DO NOT GIVE YOUR TOKEN TO OTHERS!**

-Use [Uptimerobot](uptimerobot.com)to make your repl online 24/7 if you don't have hacker plan.
+Use [Uptimerobot](uptimerobot.com) to make your repl online 24/7 if you don't have hacker plan.

 Feel free to ⭐ the Repository if this helped you! ;)